dragonwasrobot/i18n-to-elm/README.md

 ## Installation

-This project requires that you already have [elixir](http://elixir-lang.org/) and its build tool `mix` installed, this can be done with `brew install elixir` or similar.
+This project requires that you already have [elixir](http://elixir-lang.org/) and its build tool `mix` installed.
+This can either be done with [asdf](https://asdf-vm.com/), using the included `.tool-versions` file, or however you and your operating system prefers to install applications.

 - Clone this repository: `git clone git@github.com:dragonwasrobot/i18n-to-elm.git`